ceph/ceph/doc/cephadm/adoption.rst

       ceph orch host add <hostname> [ip-address]

-   This will perform a ``cephadm check-host`` on each host before adding it;
+   This will run ``cephadm check-host`` on each host before adding it.
-   this check ensures that the host is functioning properly.
-The IP address argument is recommended; if not provided, then the host name will be resolved via DNS.
+   This check ensures that the host is functioning properly.
+The IP address argument is recommended.
+If the address is not provided, then the host name will be resolved via DNS.

 #.
 Verify that the adopted monitor and manager daemons are visible: